Hyper Neo Geo 64

-The Hyper Neo Geo 64 is an arcade system created by SNK, and released in September 1997, as the successor of the Neo Geo MVS, within the Neo Geo family.
+The Hyper Neo Geo 64 is an arcade system board created by SNK and released in 1997.
+Planned as a successor of the popular Neo Geo, it never managed to match its success.
+Only seven games were produced, none of which proved particularly popular.
+It was the only SNK arcade board capable of 3D rendering, conceived to bring SNK into the 3D era that had arisen during the mid-1990s.

-It is the first and only SNK hardware set capable of rendering in 3D, and was meant to replace SNK's older MVS system on the market.
-Company executives planned for the project to bring SNK into the new era of 3D gaming that had arisen during the mid-1990s, and had planned for a corresponding home system to replace the aging and expensive AES home console.

-However it never managed to match the huge success of the MVS, and reached its end of life in 1999.
-Only seven games were produced for the arcade variation of the system, none of which proved particularly popular, and the project was discontinued.
-The proposed home system never got beyond initial planning stages and only one of the arcade games, Fatal Fury: Wild Ambition, has been ported to home systems.

 History

-The Hyper Neo Geo 64 was conceived to bring SNK into the 3D era as well as to replace their aging Neo Geo home system.

 The system was first announced in late 1995, and planned for release in late 1996.
 It was officially unveiled at the February 1997 AOU show, though all that was demonstrated at the show was a videotape containing a few seconds of footage of Samurai Shodown 64, which SNK announced would be the first game for the system.
 By mid-1997 test units were on display in Japan.

-The arcade version of the system was released in September 1997, featuring a custom 64-bit RISC processor, 4 megabytes of program memory, 64 megabytes of 3D and texture memory, and 128 megabytes of memory for 2D characters and backgrounds.
-The first title released for the system was Road's Edge, with Samurai Shodown 64 and Fatal Fury: Wild Ambition following soon after.
-None were particularly well received.

-By 1999, the system was discontinued, with only seven games released in total.
-Fatal Fury: Wild Ambition was ported to the Sony PlayStation home system.
+The system was released, only in arcade form, in September 1997, featuring a custom 64-bit RISC processor, 4 megabytes of program memory, 64 megabytes of 3D and texture memory, and 128 megabytes of memory for 2D characters and backgrounds.
+The first title released for the system was Road's Edge, with Samurai Shodown 64 following soon after.
+Neither was particularly well received.
+The system was a failure and by 1999 was discontinued, with only seven games released in total.
+SNK resumed releasing games on their older Neo Geo system.

-Home system

-Although details regarding the planned home system are sparse, it is believed that like the AES console, much of the hardware from the Neo Geo 64 arcade platform would also have been present in the home system, meaning gameplay would be identical or nearly identical whether a given game was played at home or in the arcade.
-It is unknown what media the home system would have used.
+A home console version was rumored to be in production, but was never confirmed by SNK.